 12. Cooper’s Hawk

-Cooper’s Hawk (Accipiter cooperii) is one of the most popular types of hawks in Utah that can be found in the state of Utah.
+Cooper’s Hawk (Accipiter cooperii) is one of the most popular types of hawks in Utah, and it can be found in Utah.

 This medium-sized hawk species occurs in various habitats, including shallow forests, river valleys, and desert canyons.